The Federal Motor Carrier Safety Administration (FMCSA) has granted an HOS exemption to certain haulers.

-But the FMCSA said that drivers operating under the exemption must still complete their workday within the 14-hour on-duty window and maintain a log of the days when they don’t meet the short-haul exemption.
+But the FMCSA said that drivers operating under the HOS exemption must still complete their workday within the 14-hour on-duty window and maintain a log of the days when they don’t meet the short-haul exemption.

 Further reading: How does Motive help short-haul drivers?